Dayzure/AzureAD-DocsCollection/FederationWithKeyCloak/UserSync.md

 You can also use [Azure AD PowerShell for Microsoft Graph](https://bit.ly/as-kc-fed-014) to manage user objects.
 This is Windows based PowerShell.

-The command of most interes is [New-AzureADUser](https://bit.ly/as-kc-015) and this is the minimum set of properties (command parameters) you have to provide:
+The command of most interest is [New-AzureADUser](https://bit.ly/as-kc-015) and this is the minimum set of properties (command parameters) you have to provide:

 ```PowerShell
 $PasswordProfile = New-Object -TypeName Microsoft.Open.AzureAD.Model.PasswordProfile